 White sweet alyssum flowers are used with red salvia and blue ageratum in the U.S. in patriotic landscaping themes for July 4th plantings and for decorating cemetery monuments on Memorial Day.
 They also work will with other white flowers in moon gardens.

 Alyssum plants are most effective when massed together.
 The narrow leaves will hardly show at all during bloom time if the plants are packed together tightly enough.
 The effect is a sea of floral color.

 Even for gardeners who generally have no use for annuals, sweet alyssum can be a useful plant in the landscape.
 One way for the perennial gardener to exploit the admirable qualities of sweet alyssum (while still treating it as an annual) is to use it as a filler.
 For instance, if you have a gap in your perennial beds, you could plug that gap with sweet alyssum, in lieu of having to stare at an empty expanse of mulch.
-The flowers also attract butterflies.
+The flowers also attract butterflies, as well as ladybugs.

 Caring for Sweet Alyssum

 If you hate to deadhead plants (to encourage reblooming) because it is so time-consuming, sweet alyssum offers an easy alternative.
 Just give the plants a good haircut with a pair of scissors when they start to get leggy, removing about 1/2 of the growth.
 Not only will this care promote further flowering, it will also keep the plants more compact.
 Sweet alyssum sometimes re-seeds.
 Grow the plants in full sun to partial sun and in a loamy, well-drained soil.